coroutineDispatcher/new_blog/clzvlzxz400000al719wn1vzw.md

 Mission accomplished.
 The Android app has been hacked in runtime.

 Luckily for every user out there, this tool cannot work unless the Android device is rooted (and if I am not mistaken, if the iOS device not jailbroken).
 However, it is one of the most interesting tools I have seen as a developer.
 With Frida, you can do a lot more than this example.
 For pentesters especially, this is indeed something that must be mastered.

+Thank you for reading.
+If you enjoy the articles that I write, you can consider subscribing to my Newsletter so that you won't miss another article when I publish it.
+Enjoy coding (or hacking).